FrankEntriken/CPSC_354_Blog/Week6.md

-# Week 6, Coding with Lambda Calculus, p1
+# Week 6, Coding with Lambda Calculus

 ### LambdaNat
 LambdaNat is a small programming language that implements the basic functionality of lambda calculus.
 For our purposes, we will build upon its existing functionality to create more a more complex language.
 Throughout weeks 6 and 7 we will explore the basic functionality of LambdaNat and see how we can use it in more interesting ways.